Baked Bean Casserole Recipes | 5 Classic Bean Pot & Baked Bean Variations

 Instructions

-Pour in enough reserved bean liquid to cover.
+Add enough reserved bean liquid to cover.
 Cover with foil and bake at 300°F for several hours.

 If beans dry out, add more liquid.
 Uncover for the last hour to brown the top.

-Total cook time: long/slow bake (several hours)
+Total cook time: several hours slow bake

 Servings: 12